AbhishekGiri221/sla_monitoring_caseStudy_Earthre/frontend/sla-monitoring/README.md

 ### Components

-**React**

-Used for the dashboard UI, CSV upload, statistics display, date filtering and logs table.

-**AWS API Gateway**
+#### React

+Used for:

+* CSV file upload
+* Dashboard UI
+* Statistics display
+* Date/date-range filtering
+* Monitoring logs table
+* Loading and error states

+#### AWS API Gateway

-Provides HTTP endpoints for the frontend and routes requests to the Lambda function.
+Provides the HTTP API endpoints and routes requests to the Lambda function.

-**AWS Lambda**

-Acts as the stateless backend.
-It receives the CSV, parses and validates records, cleans invalid values, removes exact duplicates and stores the cleaned records.

-**Neon PostgreSQL**
+#### AWS Lambda

+The backend is implemented as a stateless serverless function.

+It handles:

+1. CSV parsing
+2. Required-column validation
+3. Data cleaning
+4. Duplicate removal
+5. Database insertion
+6. Statistics queries
+7. Log queries

+#### Neon PostgreSQL

-Persistent database used to store the cleaned health-check records.
+Used as the persistent database for cleaned health-check records.

 ---

-## API Endpoints
+# API Endpoints

-### `POST /upload`
+## `POST /upload`

-Accepts a CSV file as the request body.
+Accepts a CSV file and processes the records.

-Processing flow:

 ```text
 CSV